• Roasting since 2014 | 1100+ 5 Star Reviews

 Not quite.

-Coffee needs a few days to degas.
+Freshly roasted coffee beans need a few days to degas.
 After roasting, coffee continues to emit carbon dioxide.
 If you brew that coffee too soon, then the flavours won’t have developed and the CO2 can have a negative effect on the cup.

 In particular, with espresso, if the coffee is too fresh, then it’s hard to dial in and the crema can be extra bubbly.
 The roasting process forms carbon dioxide that is then extracted under the pressure of the espresso machine.
+For that reason we recommend waiting five to seven days before brewing espresso with our coffee.

 Whenever we grind coffee, it interacts with the air and oxidises.
 Ground coffee will stale as soon as you grind it.
 If you don’t own one, buying a grinder and grinding fresh is the single best thing you can do to improve your coffee.

-When buying pre-ground specialty coffee, then you are not drinking it at its best.
+When buying pre-ground coffee, then you are not drinking it at its best.
 No matter what the packaging says about valves and pre flushing with nitrogen, that ground coffee is sub-optimal.

 If you haven't already, buy a grinder!